The author's new book examines Florida's past of the land boom and recession - Entertainment - The Palm Beach Post - The Media Times

 Forget about the Florida man, swimming pool alligators, and accidental shark attacks.
 In the 1920s, this crazy Sunshine State was known for two things: real estate and alcohol.

-In his new book “Bubble in the Sun: The Florida Boom of the 1920s and How It Leaded to the Great Depression”, Christopher Knowlton explains how Florida has become a decadent playground for millionaires, celebrities, gangsters and pirates from proverbial marshland.
+In his new book, “Bubble in the Sun: The Florida Boom of the 1920s and How It Leaded to the Great Depression,” Christopher Knowlton explains how Florida has become a decadent playground for millionaires, socialists, gangsters and pirates from proverbial marshland.

 “After my last book (” Cattle Kingdom “), Florida seemed to be chasing me,” Knowlton told the Palm Beach Post.
 “I started to think I could write about the human drama of the Florida land boom of the 1920s.”

 As it turned out, Knowlton said, the topic was so much more interesting than he originally thought.
-“I couldn’t find many books about Florida in the 1920s and not many were written about state real estate development.
-The big land boom in Florida was one of the most serious financial crises in US history and has never received the attention it deserves . “
+“I couldn’t find many books about Florida in the 1920s, and not many were written about state real estate development.
+The big land boom in Florida was one of the most serious financial mania in US history and has never received the attention it had earned. “

 It is well documented that people flocked to Florida and wanted a piece of real estate cake that baked quickly.
 “George Merrick’s new town (Coral Gables), Addison Mizner’s new club (the Everglades in Palm Beach) and Carl Fisher’s Miami Beach were just in time to face the onslaught of a sudden new migration,” writes Knowlton.
 “The number of people who flocked to Florida in the mid-1920s would exceed the big rushes of the past.”

-It has not hurt that the authorities kept disappearing because of the apparent spread of alcohol that was freely available in hotels and casinos.
+It has not hurt that the authorities kept disappearing in the face of the apparent spread of alcohol that flowed freely in hotels and casinos.
 “If there was a place in the prohibition years where the Volstead Act was enforced laxly, it was in Florida,” writes Knowlton.

 “These four great developers, their stories are so interesting to me,” said Knowlton.
 “Boom bust stories have this unique story arc.
 This is a staple of American society.
-We easily get into financial euphoria and the book is a warning story of greed and power. “
+We easily run into financial euphoria and the book is a warning story about greed and power.”

 But it wouldn’t be a book about the Florida land boom without mentioning a man who was instrumental in putting Florida on the map: Henry Flagler, founder of Standard Oil.

 “Flagler created the Florida real estate development template, but he didn’t have much control over his personal happiness.
-His first wife died of tuberculosis, the second went insane, and the third too young,” said Knowlton.
+His first wife died of tuberculosis, the second went mad, and the third was far too young,” said Knowlton.

 The book describes a turning point in Florida’s history when Flagler drove his yacht along the coast and accidentally stumbled upon a narrow barrier island, which he secretly explored on a mule cart and on foot.